BossWalker/image-to-excel/readme.md

  - NPM

 ## Why this project
-I often like to work on "fun" projects that will further expand my knowledge and create someone awesome in the process and this is one of those projects.
+I often like to work on "fun" projects that will further expand my knowledge and create something awesome in the process and this is one of those projects.

 ## License
 Free for non-commercial use.